AdoraNwodo/got-trivia/README.md

 ## Features
 **Multiple levels** - The `Easy` level is unlocked by default and users have to get a certain amount of points to unlock the `Medium` or `Hard` level.

 **Countdown timer** - Each level has a countdown.
-10 seconds to the end of the coutdown, a warning is shown to the user.
+10 seconds to the end of the countdown, a warning is shown to the user.
 Once the time as elapsed, the game ends immediately

+**Share** - Share your scores on multiple platforms

 ## Configuration